Can’t Miss Stops for Arts and Antiques Lovers

 Chestnut Hill is a destination for one-of-a-kind finds.
-Whether you’re searching for a quirky vintage owl brooch or upscale artisan-made jewelry, centuries-old map prints or striking new photography, you will uncover something to love (and take home) within the galleries and shops that pepper the quaint main street of Germantown Avenue.
+Whether searching for a quirky vintage owl brooch, upscale artisan-made jewelry, centuries-old map prints, or striking new photography, you will uncover something to love (and take home) within the galleries and shops that pepper the quaint main street of Germantown Avenue.
 The best part: Nobody you know already has it.

-If furniture is what you’re really after, Blum’s Antiques, located just off the main stretch on East Chestnut Hill Avenue, is a must.
-Established in 1930, Blum’s sells a carefully curated array of quality American pieces from the 18th and early 19th centuries, plus mirrors, clocks and more housewares you can’t find in stores today.
+If you’re looking for furniture Blum’s Antiques, located just off the main stretch on East Chestnut Hill Avenue, is a must.
+Established in 1930, Blum’s sells a carefully curated array of quality American pieces from the 18th and early 19th centuries, plus mirrors, clocks, and more housewares you can’t find in stores today.

-You can bring your own heirloom accessories into Delphine Gallery for appraisal.
+You can bring your heirloom accessories to Delphine Gallery for appraisal.
 With a nationally accredited appraiser and gemologist on staff, this jewelry salon can help you determine the value of your vintage and estate pieces.
-But drop in even if you’re empty-handed, because the gallery sells exquisite new artist-designed jewelry, too.
+But drop in even if you’re empty-handed because the gallery also sells exquisite new artist-designed jewelry.

-You don’t have to walk far to appreciate more artwork – just go to “Gallery Row” at the heart of the Avenue.
-Discover contemporary art at Gravers Lane Gallery, where you can buy fine jewelry, ceramics, fiber arts and pieces of all mediums.
+You don’t have to walk far to appreciate more artwork – go to “Gallery Row” at the heart of the Avenue.
+Discover contemporary art at Gravers Lane Gallery, where you can buy fine jewelry, ceramics, fiber arts, and pieces of all mediums.
 Get to know more emerging and established artists at Borrelli’s Chestnut Hill Gallery, which changes its main exhibit every two months and welcomes you to sip wine and meet the artmakers on opening nights.
-And you won’t be able to resist buying eclectic homewares and modern décor across the street at Bjorn & Co.

 If you’re inspired to create something of your own, check out Artist and Craftsman Supply.
-Whether you need paint brushes, calligraphy pens or craft tools for kids, this supply store has you covered.
-Or consider a trip to The Knit With, a specialty yarn store that offers classes and workshops.
+Whether you need paint brushes, calligraphy pens, or craft tools for kids, this supply store has you covered.

 Mark Your Calendar

 Check out Chestnut Hill’s calendar of events while planning your trip – there’s always something new going on around here!
-Green thumbs won’t want to miss the Chestnut Hill Home & Garden Festival in spring, featuring Ask the Expert demonstrations, plants and flowers, art and artisans, and live entertainment.
-And when the leaves change in autumn, Chestnut Hill Fall for the Arts Festival transforms the Avenue into an open-air marketplace full of crafts, art, music and culinary goodness.
+Green thumbs won’t miss the Spring Home & Garden Festival, featuring Ask the Expert demonstrations, plants and flowers, art and artisans, and live entertainment.
+And when the leaves change in autumn, Fall for the Arts Festival transforms the Avenue into an open-air marketplace full of crafts, art, music, and culinary goodness.